What Causes Car Wrecks in Kentucky?

 In Louisville and throughout Kentucky, car accidents are unique, but many crashes share common contributing factors, whether it's a rear-ender on Poplar Level Road or a high-speed, highway accident on the Gene Snyder Freeway.
 Many accidents involve driver negligence.
 Victims need to prove the other driver was at fault, which is why car accident claims can become complex.
 The insurance company may try to keep payments to a minimum or even deny a claim outright.

-The Whaley Law Firm is familiar with how and why car accidents occur in Kentucky.
+The Whaley Law Firm is familiar with the leading causes of car accidents.
+We have a deep understanding of how and why car accidents occur in Kentucky.
 We fight aggressively on behalf of clients to determine liability and hold the negligent individual accountable.

 Some causes of car accidents are more common than others.
 Perhaps the other driver involved in your accident was texting while driving.
 He may have been speeding.
 If you've been injured or a loved one was injured as a result of the following factors, contact an experienced attorney at our firm today.
 Call 866-703-7575 for a free case consultation.